wangmiaowj/DCS-Cockpit-scripts/DCSAvionicsExportDemo/Doc/README.md

         -- proto: string, the path to the sound sdef file, relative to the sounds/sdef folder
         -- Optional parameters:
         -- sndLength: double, the length of the audio file, default -1
-        -- radius: double, the radius of influence of the sound source, default 1000
-        -- pitch: double, pitch shift, the playback speed ratio will also change, default 1
+        -- radius: double, the radius of influence of the sound source, default 1.0 -- pitch: double, pitch shift, the playback speed ratio will also change, default 1
-        -- lowpass: double, the lowest frequency to play, sound below this frequency will not play ,default 24000
+        -- lowpass: double, minimum playback frequency multiplier, sound below this frequency will not play ,default 1.0

         addSrcAlt = function(hostId,proto,altProto,sndLength,radius,pitch,lowpass),--create a sound source and return its ID -- hostId: int, the ID of the sound emitter host